 Guerlain Mahora is a reviled Guerlain offering from 1999, partially I think because it should have been release in 1985.
 Or maybe even 1965.
 It’s lush, animalic, unapologetically rich and, to me, absolutely gorgeous.
 Mahora is Jacques Guerlain’s last creation for the house, released after Guerlain’s other weird and divisive Samsara.
 I happen to love Samsara, but as I’ve said, I prefer the vintage, and only in tiny doses.

-I love to wear Mahora in cool weather, as it is sometimes almost too much and “close” in high heat.
-Although, Mahora was pretty much made for hot sexy summer nights.
+I love to wear Mahora in cool weather even though it feels like Mahora was made for hot sexy summer nights.
 But on a cool November grey day, wearing Mahora is like wearing liquid sunshine.

 Do you have any perfumes that are traditionally “summer” scents but that you love to wear in cool weather?